Civil Rights Project Director, Gay & Lesbian Advocates & Defenders (GLAD)

 At GLAD, Mary has spent nearly two decades developing a careful strategy to advance marriage equality.
 With attorneys Beth Robinson and Susan Murray, she waged the legal effort in Vermont to secure marriage, which led to the nation’s first civil unions law in 2000, won the 2003 case that made Massachusetts the first state to allow same-sex couples to marry, co-counseled the legal team that convinced the Connecticut Supreme Court that civil unions did not meet the constitutional promise of equality, defended marriage at the ballot in Maine in 2009 and 2012, and in 2012 convinced a federal appeals court that the Defense of Marriage Act, which denies federal marital benefits to married gay couples, is unconstitutional.

-“I find my work fulfilling,” says Mary.
+“I find my work fulfilling,” says Mary, who has been called the Thurgood Marshall of the gay rights movement.
 “The mission of ‘equal justice under law’ is very compelling.
 It speaks to all of us, no matter what our circumstances are in life.”

 Mary worked alongside attorneys in the Public Protection Bureau.